newrelic-experimental/nerd-days-v1/labs/kube-lab-1/README.md

 First, log in to New Relic and navigate to the [automated installer](https://one.newrelic.com/launcher/nr1-core.settings?pane=eyJuZXJkbGV0SWQiOiJrOHMtY2x1c3Rlci1leHBsb3Jlci1uZXJkbGV0Lms4cy1zZXR1cCJ9).

-Second, enter `Kube-Lab-1` for your _CLUSTER NAME_.

-You can leave everything else as-is, ensuring _Kubernetes manifest file_ is the install method.
+Enter `Kube-Lab-1` for your _CLUSTER NAME_.
+Select _Kube state metrics_ for setup options.
+Select _Kubernetes manifest file_ as your install method.
 Download the manifest file.

+> **Note:** In these labs, you'll instrument your cluster with only `kube-state-metrics` for simplicity.
+Know that there are other services you could use, as well, depending on your actual needs.

 Apply the manifest changes: